Bihari culture: Paintings

 There are several traditional styles of painting practised in Bihar.
 One is Mithila painting, a style of Indian painting used in the Mithila region of Bihar.
 The Mithila painting was one of the skills that were passed down from generation to generation in the families of the Mithila region, mainly by women.
 The painting was usually done on walls during festivals, religious events, and other milestones of the life cycle, like birth, Upanayanam (the sacred thread ceremony), and marriage.
 Mithila painting was traditionally done on huts' freshly plastered walls.
 Today it is also done on cloth, handmade paper, and canvas.
 Mithila painting is also called Madhubani art.
 It depicts human beings and their association with nature.
 The sun, moon, and religious plants like tulsi are widely painted.
 Following the scenes from the royal court and social events like weddings.
 Generally, no space is left empty.
 Common scenes illustrate deities like Krishna, Ram, Shiva, Durga, Lakshmi, and Saraswati from ancient epics.
 Famous Mithila painters include Smt Bharti Dayal, Mahasundari Devi, the late Ganga Devi, and Sita Devi.

 Historically, the Patna School of Painting (Patna Qualam), sometimes called Company Painting, flourished in Bihar during the early 18th to mid-20th centuries.
 The Patna School of Painting was an offshoot of the well-known Mughal Miniature School of Painting.
 Those who practised this art form were descendants of Hindu artisans of Mughal painting.
 Facing persecution from the Mughal Emperor, Aurangzeb, these artisans found refuge, via Murshidabad, in Patna during the late 18th century.
 Their art shared the characteristics of the Mughal painters.
 Whereas the Mughal style depicted only royalty and court scenes, the Patna artists also started painting bazaar scenes.
 They used watercolours on paper and on mica.
 The style's subject matter evolved to include scenes of Indian daily life, local rulers, festivals, and ceremonies.
 This school of painting formed the basis for the formation of the Patna Art School under the leadership of Shri Radha Mohan.
 The School is an important centre of fine arts in Bihar.

+Alongwith Patna Qalam, Kohbar painting (a painting created during wedding rituals in kohbar room), Tikuli art(an art and painting originated from Patna around 800–1000 years ago), Sohrai painting(painted on walls during Sohrai/Gaiya dadh/Gaay parab to decorate walls of house) and Sujani art(originated in bhusura village of Arwal, mainly crafted on bedsheets, sarees etc) are also famous and important paintings from Magadh region or South Bihar.